jwkidd3/react-workshop/lessons/04-core-react-concepts/F-component-composition.md

 ---
-description: "One component should do one thing.   shows you how to break down bigger components into smaller components."
+description: "One component should do one thing."
 ---

 Our SearchParams component is getting pretty big and doing a lot of heavy lifting.
 This is against the React way: in general we want small-ish (use your best judgment but lean towards smaller when you have a choice) components that do one thing.
 When we start having a ballooning component like we do here, take your larger component and break it down into smaller components.